kodyrouse/redux-honey/README.md

 import { addHoney, wait } from "redux-honey";

-// addHoney() returns an object with its reducer, updateState, getState, and state.reset() const { reducer, state } = addHoney("funWithReduxHoney", initialState);
+// addHoney() returns an object with its reducer and its state object const { reducer, state } = addHoney("funWithReduxHoney", initialState);

 // Never called directly - exported out to pass into combineReducers() when instatiating your store